Beets & Carrots

 Video showing how to cut carrots

-Taste-testing ideas: beet and carrot salad, tropical beets, roasted beet and carrot, beat and bean salad, carrot soup, beet hummus, carrot fried rice
+Taste-testing ideas: beet and carrot salad, tropical beets, roasted beet and carrot, beet and bean salad, carrot soup, beet hummus, carrot fried rice

 Other websites with many beet and carrot recipes: